Alternative names for growth hormone-releasing hormone

 What is growth hormone-releasing hormone?

-Growth hormone-releasing hormone is a hormone produced in the hypothalamus.
-The main role of growth hormone-releasing hormone is to stimulate the pituitary gland to produce and release growth hormone into the bloodstream.
-This then acts on virtually every tissue of the body to control metabolism and growth.
-Growth hormone stimulates production of insulin-like growth factor 1 in the liver and other organs, and this acts on tissues in the body to control metabolism and growth.
+Growth hormone acts on virtually every tissue of the body to control metabolism and growth.
+Metabolism is our body’s process of converting food into energy that is needed to carry out all of the body’s functions.
+Growth hormone also stimulates the production of another hormone, the insulin-like growth factor-1 (IGF-1) in the liver and other organs which also acts on tissues in the body to control metabolism and growth.
 In addition to its effect on growth hormone secretion, growth hormone-releasing hormone also affects sleep, food intake and memory.

-The action of growth hormone-releasing hormone on the pituitary gland is counteracted by somatostatin, a hormone also produced by the hypothalamus, which prevents growth hormone release.
+The action of growth hormone-releasing hormone on the pituitary gland is counteracted by somatostatin, another hormone also produced by the hypothalamus, which prevents growth hormone release.

 How is growth hormone-releasing hormone controlled?